uber/cadence/docs/javaclient/workflows.md

     void retryNow();
 }
 ```

+It is recommended to use a single value type argument for workflow methods.
+This way, adding new arguments as fields to
+the value type is a backwards-compatible change.

 ## Starting workflow executions

 Given a workflow interface executing a workflow requires initializing a `WorkflowClient` instance, creating